ArtursTorsters/arturstorsters.github.io/privacy-policy.md

-Privacy Policy – LactaMed
+Privacy Policy – LactaHelp

 Last Updated: November 22, 2025
 Effective Date: November 22, 2025

 1. Introduction

-This Privacy Policy describes how LactaMed (“the App,” “we,” “us,” or “our”) collects, uses, and protects information.
+This Privacy Policy describes how LactaHelp (“the App,” “we,” “us,” or “our”) collects, uses, and protects information.
-LactaMed is designed to respect and protect user privacy.
+LactaHelp is designed to respect and protect user privacy.
 The App does not collect, store, process, share, or sell any personal data.

-By using LactaMed, you acknowledge that you have read and understood this Privacy Policy.
+By using LactaHelp, you acknowledge that you have read and understood this Privacy Policy.

 2. Information We Do Not Collect

-LactaMed does not collect or process any information that could identify you or your device.
+LactaHelp does not collect or process any information that could identify you or your device.
 Specifically, we do not collect:

 Personal identifiers (such as name, email address, phone number)